 (1) Isabel of York (1409 - 2 October 1484), who was married to Sir Thomas Grey, son and heir of Sir Thomas Grey (c.1385 - 1415) of Heaton in Norham, Northumberland, and his wife, Alice Neville, the daughter of Ralph Neville, 1st Earl of Westmorland, by whom she had no issue.
 She married (2) Henry Bourchier, 1st Earl of Essex, by whom she had seven sons, William, Sir Henry, Humphrey Bourchier (d.1471), John Bourchier, Lord Ferrers of Groby (d.1495), Sir Thomas, Edward and Fulk, and one daughter, Isabel.

 (2) Henry of York- died in infancy.

 Anne Mortimer died soon after the birth of her third child, Richard Plantagenet.
-She was buried at Kings Langley, Hertfordshire, once the site of Kings Langley Palace, possibly in All Saint's Church which housed the tombs of her husband's parents, Edmund of Langley, 1st Duke of York, and Isabel of Castile,daughter of Pedro the Cruel of Castille.
-On 22 November, 1877, the bodies of Edmund, Duke of York, Isabella of Castille and what was most likely that of Anne Mortimer were exhumed from their tomb at All Saint's.
-Professor George Rolleston, carried out an examination on the skeletons:-
+She was buried at Kings Langley, Hertfordshire, once the site of Kings Langley Palace, possibly in All Saint's Church which housed the tombs of her husband's parents, Edmund of Langley, 1st Duke of York, and Isabel of Castile, daughter of Pedro the Cruel of Castille.
+On 22 November 1877, the bodies of Edmund, Duke of York, Isabella of Castille and what was most likely that of Anne Mortimer was exhumed from their tomb at All Saint's.
+Professor George Rolleston examined the skeletons:-